 Report of Regents Professional Practice Committee to The Board of Regents

-Your Professional Practice Committee held its scheduled meeting on January 15, 2019.
-All members were present, Regent Roger Tilles was also present but did not vote on any case or action.
+Your Professional Practice Committee held its scheduled meeting on January 14, 2020.
+All members were present except Regent Cea.
+Chancellor Betty A. Rosa and Regent Cashin were also present but did not vote on any case or action.

 Professional Discipline Cases

-These recommendations are made following the review of 55 cases involving seventeen registered professional nurses, nine licensed practical nurses, five licensed practical nurses who are also registered professional nurses, three pharmacists, two certified public accountants, two clinical laboratory technologists, two professional engineers, one dental hygienist, one dentist, one land surveyor, one licensed clinical social worker, one licensed master social worker, one pharmacy, one registered professional nurse who is also a nurse practitioner (Adult Health), and one respiratory therapy technician who is also a respiratory therapist.
+These recommendations are made following the review of 43 cases involving eleven registered professional nurses, eight licensed practical nurses, four licensed practical nurses who are also registered professional nurses, four pharmacies, three pharmacists, two licensed master social workers, one architect, one certified dietitian-nutritionist, one licensed clinical social worker, one licensed mental health counselor, one physical therapist, one professional engineer, and one veterinarian.

 MOTION FOR ACTION BY FULL BOARD